Who am I…

 Why horror?

-Horror has always been my happy place.
+Horror has always been my safe place.
 Books, movies, TV, the more the better.
 I always went straight to the horror aisles (back when those were a thing in bookstores and video rental places) to browse for my next gems.

-I’m of the mind horror is cathartic and reflective of society in a way literary fiction falls short for me.
+I’m of the mind horror is cathartic and reflective of society in a way general literary fiction falls short for me.

 Beyond the front tables.